fcs30/Chicago-Bikes/README.md

-# README
+# Chicago "Divvy" Bike Hire

-Exploratory Data Analysis of the Chicago Bike network usage vs. Temperature.
+Exploratory Data Analysis of the effect of temperature on the behaviour of users of the Chicago Bike network.

-Segmented user cohorts show how subscribers behave differently to daily users.
+Segmented user cohorts show how "subscribers" behave differently to "daily customers".

-Data from this Kaggle competition: https://www.kaggle.com/yingwurenjian/chicago-divvy-bicycle-sharing-data#data.csv
+Data referenced from this Kaggle competition: https://www.kaggle.com/yingwurenjian/chicago-divvy-bicycle-sharing-data#data.csv